 On 4 March the Dutch grand seigneur Bernard Haitink will celebrate his 90th birthday.
-Shortly before then he will make a guest appearance with the Bavarian Radio Chorus and Symphony Orchestra.
-He will conduct an all-Beethoven programme with the choral ode “Calm Sea and Prosperous Voyage” and the Ninth Symphony.
+Shortly before then he made a guest appearance with the Bavarian Radio Chorus and Symphony Orchestra.
+On 22 February he conducted an all-Beethoven programme with the choral ode “Calm Sea and Prosperous Voyage” and the Ninth Symphony.

 To mark the 90th birthday of the eminent conductor Bernard Haitink, this representative portrait with works by Haydn, Beethoven, Bruckner and Mahler is being released.
 These exceptional live recordings document the long-standing and intensive collaboration between the Dutch conductor, the Bavarian Radio Chorus and Symphony Orchestra.